-For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing school premises should be considered immediately.
+For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing school or college premises and school or college transport, should be considered immediately.

 In all cases, the initial report should be carefully evaluated, reflecting the considerations.
 The wishes of the victim, the nature of the allegations and the protection of all children in the school or college will be especially important when considering any immediate actions.